 All new children are given a warm welcome to St James’ and invited to visit before starting.
 This is a good chance for parents/carers to ask any questions or share any concerns about their child’s learning.
 In nursery and reception, families are invited to a Teddy Bear’s Picnic in the summer term to get to know each other.
 If children move schools during their school career we use the records from their previous setting to help us understand where they are up to.
 We understand that it can be a daunting time so we help them to settle in and make friends by giving them a ‘buddy’ from their class.

 We recognise that change can be challenging.
-In the summer term we have a ‘moving up’ day for each year group to become familiar with their new September classroom and teachers.
+In the summer term we have a ‘moving up’ time for each year group to become familiar with their new September classroom and teachers.
 As we are a spilt site school, this is particularly important for our reception class moving into year 1.
 Throughout the last term the children and staff visit each other regularly.
 Picture books are made to take home and look at and talk about over the summer holidays with children who find this transition particularly difficult.

 St James’ Breakfast Club opens at 8am each morning.
 Parent/carers can find out about places (which have a small daily cost) by contacting the office.